-The following factors were considered in preparing the District's budget for the fiscal year 2020/21.
+The following factors were considered in preparing the District's budget for the fiscal year 2021/22.

-- The District's management anticipates the District's special assessment tax to decrease due to the District paying off one of its loans. - The District does not expect a significant change in revenue from water service operations. - Management is focused on minimizing and reducing operating costs wherever possible.
+- The District's management anticipates the District's special assessment tax to decrease due to the District paying off all of its loans. - The District does not expect a significant change in revenue from water service operations. - Management is focused on minimizing and reducing operating costs wherever possible. - Arsenic removal facility to be built. - Purchase of new generator.